 1b) Multiple systems

-The next thing I understood is that D-STAR is just one of several competing digital voice systems being developed, though it's the first.
+The next thing I understood is that D-STAR is just one of several competing digital voice systems being developed, though it's one of the earliest, and the first to be developed specifically for amateur radio use.

 The Japan Amateur Radio League began development work on the Digital Smart Technologies for Amateur Radio (D-STAR) standard in the late 1990s and published it in 2001.
-It was developed specifically for amateur radio use, and started to gain traction in the U.S. around 2006.
+It started to gain traction in the U.S. around 2006.

 The D-STAR standard has been adopted primarily by two first-tier amateur radio equipment makers, first by Icom, the D-STAR trailblazer, and more recently by Kenwood.
 By now, it's being used by tens of thousands of amateur radio enthusiasts worldwide.

-There's also a totally open system in development, a combination of FreeDV software and an open source speech codec (vocoder), Codec 2.
-There's a version of FreeDV available for HF, but it hasn't yet come to the VHF and UHF frequencies (as of Nov 2017).
+There's also a totally open system being developed for amateur radio that is a combination of FreeDV software and an open source speech codec (vocoder), Codec 2.
+There's a version of FreeDV available for HF, but it hasn't yet come to the VHF and UHF frequencies (as of the end of 2017).

 1c) Transceivers, repeaters, and reflectors (oh my)